HJBerwick/HJBerwick.github.io/_posts/2024-05-21-enhancing-targeting-accuracy.md

 F1-Score is a metric that essentially "combines" both Precision and Recall.
 Technically speaking, it is the harmonic mean of these two metrics.
 A good, or high, F1-Score occurs when there is a balance between Precision and Recall, rather than a disparity between them.

 Overall, optimising your model for F1-Score means that you'll get a model that is working well for both positive and negative classifications, rather than skewed towards one or the other.
-To return to the rare disease predictions, a high F1-Score would mean we've got a good balance between successfully predicting the disease when it's present, and not predicting cases where it's not present.
+To return to the rare disease predictions, a high F1-Score would mean we've got a good balance between successfully predicting the disease when it's present and not predicting cases where it's not present.

-Using all of these metrics in combination gives a really good overview of the performance of a classification model, and gives us an understanding of the different scenarios and considerations.
+Using all of these metrics in combination gives a really good overview of the performance of a classification model and gives us an understanding of the different scenarios and considerations.

 In the code below, we utilise in-built functionality from scikit-learn to calculate these four metrics.